aaronbloomfield/ccc/uva/syllabus.md

 I *expect* that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** I reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
 In particular, if the grade averages are very high, then you will need higher than a 90 to get an A-.

 **Assignments:** There will be both larger programming homeworks and smaller tutorial-style homeworks.
 Often one of each will be currently assigned at any given time, but their due dates will be scheduled so that they are not both due at once.
 All assignments will be submitted via Gradescope; source code will be submitted this way.
 Many assignments will require you to deploy your code to a private Ethereum blockchain in addition to the Gradescope submission.
+All submissions are through Gradescope, the link to which is on the Canvas landing page.
 Due to the class size, and the limited TA support, all assignments will be auto-graded.
+The programming assignments will have their source code submitted.
 You will need to be familiar with the [homework policies](hw-policies.html) ([md](hw-policies.md)), as you will be bound by them on the assignments.

 **Course rules:** You are fully responsible for all material presented in class and on the required readings.
 Exams and due dates are scheduled in advance.
 A grade of zero will be recorded for missed exams and late assignments unless prior arrangements are made (see below for details) or there are truly extenuating circumstances (which will require appropriate documentation).
 Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.

-**Computing Resources:** You are free to develop assignments on any platform/OS you wish.
-We will provide a [VirtualBox](https://www.virtualbox.org/) image that has all the necessary software already installed and configured.
-Thus, your computer must have enough hard drive space (and memory) to use a course VirtualBox image (about 30 Gb will be needed for the install, and then 20 Gb  will be used once the installation files are deleted).
-Any computer made in the last 3 years will suffice for these requirements, and many older ones will as well.
-It doesn't matter if it's a desktop or notebook; nor does the speed matter.
-If you have an M1 Mac, please let me know, as there is a different set of solutions for M1 Macs.

-If you want to develop on your own machine, you will need to install the necessary software.
-We will provide links and tutorials for that, but ultimately we cannot be responsible for ensuring 100 students' individual installs all work.
+In most cases, you are free to develop assignments on any language/platform/OS you wish.
+Some assignments may require a specific operating system setup, or a particular required programming language, which will be provided if necessary.
+However, you are responsible for porting your code to the system the class is using and ensuring that it runs correctly for us when we grade your assignment.
+Our reference system will specified for each assignment, but will generally be Ubuntu Linux.
+The Gradescope submission auto-grader will verify this upon submission (and immediately report the results back to you).
+Most assignments will be graded by automated testing.

 **Disabilities:**  The University of Virginia strives to provide accessibility to all students.
 If you require an accommodation to fully access this course, please contact the Student Disability Access Center (SDAC) at (434) 243-5180 or sdac@virginia.edu.
 If you are unsure if you require an accommodation, or to learn more about their services, you may contact the SDAC at the number above or by visiting their website at http://studenthealth.virginia.edu/student-disability-access-center/faculty-staff.